Typist01/OpenProject/README.md

 #### USAGE
 To run the front-end:
-Clone the repo and move into the front-end directory Install the dependencies with `npm install` followed by `npm start`
+Clone the repo and move into the front-end directory Install the dependencies with `npm install`
+Run the React app with `npm start`

 Working on an alternative backend on motoko to use Dfinity's Internet Computer and create a dapp.